 Not all airlines are the same.
-If you are flying long haul you need lots to keep you entertained.
-In my experience, Asian airlines (including the Middle East) offer the better In-Flight Entertainment (IFE) systems, though there are definite exceptions (I remember that both Ethiopian airlines and Air Canada had good IFEs).
-I love flying long haul with Emirates because they can have more than 4000 channels (yes, four thousand channels) of IFE on their ICE system.
-More than enough to cover any journey.
+If you are flying long haul, you need lots to keep you entertained.
+In my experience, Asian airlines (including the Middle East) offer better In-Flight Entertainment (IFE) systems.
+However, there are definite exceptions (I remember that both Ethiopian Airlines and Air Canada had good IFEs).
+I love flying long haul with Emirates because they can have more than 4000 channels (yes, four thousand channels) on their ICE system.
+It is more than enough to cover any journey.
 Other Asian airlines that I know have strong IFEs include Qatar, Etihad, Singapore and Cathay Pacific.
-Better airlines also have more frequent food offerings too so you are less likely to get hungry.
+Better airlines also have more frequent food offerings, too, so you are less likely to get hungry.

 Once you choose your airline, check what aircraft they use on any given route.
-Modern aircraft have more comfortable seating arrangements, better IFE, and those small touches such as nicer toilets.
-For example if going long haul with Emirates, I try to take a flight that has the Airbus A380 because I prefer its on board facilities when compared to the Boeing 777.
-My favourite aircraft to take is the Boeing 787 Dreamliner as its internal pressure is kept at a lower altitude, plus they have a humid control that doesn’t dry you out.
-I always arrive relaxed after a flight in a Dreamliner.
+Modern aircraft have more comfortable seating arrangements, better IFE, and those small touches such as more great toilets.
+For example, if going long haul with Emirates, I try to take a flight that has the Airbus A380 because I prefer it’s on-board facilities when compared to the Boeing 777.
+My favourite aircraft to consider is the Boeing 787 Dreamliner as its internal pressure is kept at a lower altitude, plus they have a humid control that doesn’t dry you out.
+I always arrive relaxed after a flight on a Dreamliner.
 I will even change my flight times to give preference to my favourite aircraft.
-Remember though, that there can be a late equipment change which may mean the aircraft you want will not be available.
+Remember though, that there can be a later equipment change which may mean the plane you want will not be available.

 Choosing Your Route

 Be aware that very cheap routes will involve either very long layovers or multiple connections.
 This will significantly reduce your enjoyment of long-haul travel unless you can avail yourself of a hotel during a very long layover.
-Unless there is a very good reason to do so, try to avoid such routes.
+Unless there is an excellent reason to do so, try to avoid such routes.
 Staying in an airport for 9 hours without access to a business lounge to relax in or an airport hotel to sleep in is going to be a very tiring experience.
-Likewise a direct flight that would normally take 10 hours could take double that time if you have two connections during the journey.
+Likewise, a direct flight that would typically take 10 hours could take double that time if you have two connections during the journey.

-- Aisle Seats – preferred by many because they have space on one side (thus making them feel less cramped) and it allows easy access to the toilets.
-People with long legs like these seats because they can occasionally stretch their legs into the aisles without needing to stand.
+Aisle Seats – preferred by many because they have space on one side (thus making them feel less cramped) and it allows easy access to the toilets.
+People with long legs like these seats because they can occasionally stretch them into the aisles without needing to stand.

-- Middle Seats – a bad seat all around unless you know the people either side of you (travelling with friends or family).
-These are always the last seats allocated during a flight due to them being so unpopular.
+Middle Seats – These are bad seat all around unless you know the people either side of you (travelling with friends or family).
+They are always the last seats allocated during a flight due to them being unpopular.

-- Emergency Exit Row Seats – Lots of extra legroom, and thus loved by many.
-However, these seats will not recline if the row behind you is also another emergency exit row and you cannot store any items under the seat in front of you on take off and landing which means access to your items is restricted during this time.
-To sit in these seats you must have the strength to open the emergency exit if the need arises.
+Emergency Exit Row Seats – They have lots of extra legroom, and thus loved by many.
+However, these seats will not recline if the row behind you is also another emergency exit row and you cannot store any items under the seat in front of you on take-off and landing.
+This means access to your items is restricted during this time.
+You must have the strength to sit in these seats to open the emergency exit if the need arises.
 If you cannot do this, you will be moved to another seat.

-- The Row in Front of Emergency Exit Row Seats – this is the worst row to be on a plane.
+The Row in Front of Emergency Exit Row Seats – this is the worst row to be on a plane.
 Because the row behind you is an emergency exit, these seats do not recline.
-So you get no recline with the usual narrow economy leg room.
-Definitely avoid this row if you can.
+So you get no recline with the usual narrow economy leg-room.
+Avoid this row if you can.

-- Bulkhead Seats – these gives you the largest leg room of any seat on the plane – it can be massive.
-They are the front row of each section of a cabin and have either an emergency exit in front of them or a partition to the next section or class of the plane.
-However, any IFE will be stored between the seats instead of being on the back of the seat in front of you, thus meaning the width of these seats is often reduced.
-Not the best seats if you have a wider girth.
-Also remember that you don’t have a seat in front of you to store anything under, so access to your bags will be limited.
+Bulkhead Seats – these give you the largest leg-room of any seat on the plane – it can be massive.
+They are the front row of each section of a cabin.
+They have either an emergency exit in front of them or a partition to the next section or class.
+However, any IFE will be stored between the seats instead of being on the back of the seat in front of you.
+The width of these seats is often reduced.
+Not the best seats if you have a full girth.
+Also, remember that you don’t have a seat in front of you to store anything under, so access to your bags will be limited.
 Families with toddlers and babies are given priority of these seats in the middle section of an aircraft.

-I strongly recommend you check the seating plan for the aircraft you will fly or check the excellent site, Seat Guru that has a comprehensive list of seating plans and even colour codes different seats to represent their overall comfort level.
-However, in both cases, remember that a last minute equipment change will render these seat plans irrelevant.
+I strongly recommend you check the seating plan for the aircraft you will fly.
+Check the excellent site, Seat Guru that has a comprehensive list of seating plans and even colour codes different seats to represent their overall comfort level.
+However, in both cases, remember that a last-minute equipment change will render these seat plans irrelevant.

 If you can, book your seat early on the airline’s website to avoid the dreaded middle seat.
-If the airline’s website shows you have only middle seats to choose from, don’t choose a seat, but instead arrive early at the airport to see if a better seat is available.
-If this fails, try again at the counter at the gate, and if this fails, see if there are empty seats on the plane when everyone has boarded and ask a member of the cabin crew if you can move to that seat.
+If the airline’s website shows you have only middle seats to choose from, don’t select a seat, but instead arrive early at the airport to see if a better one is available.
+If this fails, try again at the counter at the gate, and if this fails, see if there are empty seats on the plane when everyone has boarded and asks a member of the cabin crew if you can move to that seat.